Master of Science in Education

 - At least 6 of the 12 semester hours selected must be numbered at the 500 level.

-- Admission to this program requires a fourth-year (bachelor’s) teaching certificate in history or social science.
+- Eligibility for this program requires a fourth-year (bachelor’s) teaching certificate in history or social science.

 - Completion of this program leads to eligibility for fifth-year (master’s) teacher certification in history.
 Students who hold a current certificate in Social Sciences must pass the appropriate Praxis II exam for World and US History prior to certification application for the Class A certificate in History.